Balotelli scores another late penalty in Milan draw

 MILAN Maverick forward Mario Balotelli's impressive return to Serie A continued when he scored a late penalty for the second straight game on Sunday to give new club AC Milan a 1-1 draw at Cagliari.

-Astori, already booked for a previous foul on Balotelli, was sent off as Cagliari faded in the second half after dominating the opening 45 minutes and taking the lead with a Victor Ibarbo header.
+Astori, already booked for a previous foul on Balotelli, was sent off as the Sicilians faded in the second half after dominating the opening 45 minutes and taking the lead with a Victor Ibarbo header.

+Palermo and AS Roma, who fired their coaches after losing their previous games, both failed to win, while the Atalanta-Catania and Parma-Genoa games ended goalless.

+Pablo Osvaldo missed a penalty for Roma in their 3-1 defeat at Sampdoria as they remained winless in the New Year.

 Milan coach Massimiliano Allegri described his team's result as "a useful point against a good team."